-9. DEBTORS: AMOUNTS FALLING DUE WITHIN ONE YEAR
+9. CREDITORS: AMOUNTS FALLING DUE WITHIN ONE YEAR

 2022 2021

-\$. \$
+\$ \$

-Amounts owed by group undertakings 210,965 207,569
+Amounts owed to group undertakings 338,696,485 329,744,096

-Amounts owed by group undertakings are included in amounts due within one year where there are no specified repayment terms.
-Amounts owed by group undertakings are technically repayable on demand and hence are included in amounts due within one year.
+Amounts owed to group undertakings are included in amounts due within one year where there are no specified repayment terms and there is no fixed repayment schedule in place.
+While amounts owed to group undertakings are technically repayable on demand, and hence are included in amounts due within one year, the directors are of the opinion (as a result of their group role in relation to the group undertakings amounts are owed to) that in the ordinary course of business, repayment within such a timescale would not be required.
 The loans bear interest at SONIA, or another applicable market rate, plus a margin.